 How Did Hadoop Get Here?

 As the World Wide Web grew at a dizzying pace in the late 1900s and early 2000s, search engines and indexes were created to help people find relevant information amid all of that text-based content.
 During the early years, search results were returned by humans.
 It’s true!
-But as the number of web pages grew from a dozen to millions, automation was required.
+But as the number of web pages grew from dozens to millions, automation was required.
 Web crawlers were created, many as university-led research projects, and search engine startups took off (Yahoo, AltaVista, etc.).

-One such project in the works was Nutch – an open-source web search engine – and the brainchild of Doug Cutting and Mike Cafarella.
+One such project was Nutch – an open-source web search engine – and the brainchild of Doug Cutting and Mike Cafarella.
 Their goal was to invent a way to return web search results faster by distributing data and calculations across different computers so multiple tasks could be accomplished simultaneously.
 Also during this time, another search engine project called Google was in progress.
 It was based on the same concept – storing and processing data in a distributed, automated way so that more relevant web search results could be returned faster.